juancumbeq/daw_m12_web_project_taskteam/README.md

 ### Installation Steps

-- XAMPP Installation:
+- **XAMPP Installation**:

   - Download the XAMPP installer from the official website and run it.
   - Follow the installer instructions to complete the installation of XAMPP on your computer.
   - Once installed, open the XAMPP Control Panel and make sure that the Apache and MySQL services are active.

-- Database Configuration:
+- **Database Configuration**:

   - Open your web browser and visit [http://localhost/phpmyadmin](http://localhost/phpmyadmin).
   - Create a new database named daw_m12_app.
   - Import the provided SQL file with the web application or manually create the necessary tables and relationships.

-- Transfer of the Web Application:
+- **Transfer of the Web Application**:

   - Copy the web application files to the htdocs folder within the XAMPP installation directory.
 Usually, this folder is located at C:\xampp\htdocs on Windows systems or /Applications/XAMPP/htdocs on macOS.
 The resulting path should be: /Applications/XAMPP/xamppfiles/htdocs/DAW_FP/M12_WebApp/.

-- Starting the Local Server:
+- **Starting the Local Server**:

   - Return to the XAMPP Control Panel and click on "Start" to initiate the Apache and MySQL services.
   - Open your web browser and visit [http://localhost/DAW_FP/M12_WebApp/index_main.php](http://localhost/DAW_FP/M12_WebApp/index_main.php)

-- Application Testing:
+- **Application Testing**:
-  - If everything was configured correctly, you should be able to see the TaskTeam login page.Congratulations!
+  - If everything was configured correctly, you should be able to see the TaskTeam login page.
+Congratulations!
 You have successfully installed your PHP web application on your local server using XAMPP.
 Now you can start developing and testing your application without needing an internet connection.

 <br>